dc-mak/NumLin/README.md

   4. `src/ast.ml` defines fractional-capabilities, linear types and expressions, as well as pretty-printing code-generation.
-The code is generated on the assumption that it comes after either the contents of the file `template.ml` or an `open Lt4la.Template` statement.
+The code is generated on the assumption that it comes after either the contents of the file `template.ml` or an `open Numlin.Template` statement.
-     - `template.ml[i]` is a full implementation of LT4LA's DSL's primitives in OCaml.
+     - `template.ml[i]` is a full implementation of NumLin's primitives in OCaml.
   5. Given a value of type `Ast.exp`, the `accept` function in `bin/eval.ml` passes it to `check_expr` in `src/checker.ml`.
   6. `src/checker.ml` checks types, linearity and scoping.
 It uses operations